ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

 In the previous tutorial, we discussed the :ref:`basics of tf2 and time <LearningAboutTf2AndTimePy>`.
 This tutorial will take us one step further and expose a powerful tf2 trick: the time travel.
+In short, one of the key features of tf2 library is that it is able to transform data in time as well as in space.

-This tf2 time travel feature can useful for various tasks, like monitoring the state of the robot for long period of time or building a follower robot that will follow the "steps" of the leader.
+This tf2 time travel feature can be useful for various tasks, like monitoring the state of the robot for long period of time or building a follower robot that will follow the "steps" of the leader.
-We will use that time travel feature to look up for the transforms back in time and see where our first turtle was some time ago.
+We will use that time travel feature to look up for the transforms back in time and program the ``turtle1`` follow 5 seconds behind the ``turtle2``.

 Time travel
 -----------

-So let's go back to where we ended in the previous tutorial `Learning about tf2 and time <LearningAboutTf2AndTimePy>`.
+First, let's go back to where we ended in the previous tutorial `Learning about tf2 and time <LearningAboutTf2AndTimePy>`.
-First, go to your ``learning_tf2_py`` package.
+Go to your ``learning_tf2_py`` package.

 Now, instead of making the second turtle go to where the carrot is now, we will make the second turtle go to where the first carrot was 5 seconds ago.
 Edit the code on lines 75-80 in the ``turtle_tf2_listener.py`` file to: